 Nestled in the heart of the English countryside, Derby is a charming city that often flies under the radar for travelers.
 During the four years we lived in England we never got around to visiting Derby.
 We only discovered it when we hit a glitch in our travel plans and needed to find a budget friendly place to stay in England for a 29 day gap in our travel itinerary.
-We visited the city of Derby for almost a month in April/May 2024 and found that Derby has plenty to offer for those willing to explore .
+We visited the city of Derby for almost a month in April/May 2024 and found that Derby has plenty of budget-friendly things to do for those willing to explore.
 During our visit we went to several of the local museums.
 All were free admission with a donation requested.

 1. Museum of Making at Derby Silk Mill